Monte Carlo event generation of neutrino-electron scattering: Conclusions

 \section{Conclusions}

-In this paper, we report our work on the implementation of neutrino-electron reactions in NuWro Monte Carlo neutrino event generator.
-We compared the NuWro outcome with a selected sample of experimental data and theoretical computations.
-The key example is that of electron-like events in the Super-Kamiokande detector in the T2K experiment.
-The overall fraction of the neutrino-electron scattering background in the electron-like events containing $\nu_\mu\rightarrow\nu_e$ oscillation signal is of the order of $0.5\%$.
-We show that the contribution from the background events populates a distinct region of the phase space and can be easily isolated.
+In this paper, we describe the implementation of neutrino-electron reactions in the NuWro Monte Carlo neutrino event generator.
+Using this new functionality, we compared the NuWro outcome with a selected sample of experimental data and theoretical computations.
+The most elucidative example is that of electron-like events detected in the Super-Kamiokande detector in the T2K experiment.
+Using NuWro results, we argue that in the future Hyper-Kamiokande oscillation experiment, such interactions should be included in the analysis.